AstraZeneca/runnable/docs/concepts/executor.md

 ```

 The actual ```command``` to run is not the ```command``` defined in the workflow,
-i.e ```echo hello world```, but a command in the CLI of magnus which specifies the workflow file,
+i.e ```echo hello world```, but a command in the CLI of runnable which specifies the workflow file,
 the step name and the configuration file.

-### Context of magnus
+### Context of runnable

 Any ```task``` defined by the user as part of the workflow always runs as a *sub-command* of
-magnus.
-In that sense, magnus follows the
+runnable.
+In that sense, runnable follows the
 [decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern) without being part of the
 application codebase.

-In a very simplistic sense, the below stubbed-code explains the context of magnus during
+In a very simplistic sense, the below stubbed-code explains the context of runnable during
 execution of a task.

 ```python linenums="1"